Archery: It's raining gold for India at World Cup Stage 3 | Sports-Games

 - France

-It was a gold rush for Indian archers at the World Cup Stage 3 here on Sunday with star couple Atanu Das and Deepika Kumari clinching the mixed team top honors after the women's recurve trio's victory in a near-perfect Olympic build-up.
+It was gold rush for Indian archers at the World Cup Stage 3 here on Sunday with star couple Atanu Das and Deepika Kumari clinching the mixed team top honours after the women's recurve trio's victory in a near perfect Olympic build-up.

-Deepika and Atanu bounced back from a 0-2 deficit to down the Netherland's Sjef van den Berg and Gabriela Schloesser 5-3 and fetch India a third gold medal from the competition.
+Deepika and Atanu, who are India's best medal hope in archery in the Olympics, bounced back from a 0-2 deficit to down the Netherland's Sjef van den Berg and Gabriela Schloesser 5-3 and fetch India a third gold medal from the competition.

 This was after the women's recurve team of Deepika, Ankita Bhakat and Komalika Bari notched up the gold medal with a comfortable win over Mexico, shrugging off the disappointment of missing Olympic qualification last week.

 ''It feels amazing.
-The first time we are playing together (in the final) and won together, feel so happy,'' Atanu said after their win.
+First time we won the final together, it feels so happy,'' Atanu said after their win.

 The two got married after a two-year courtship and would be celebrating their first wedding anniversary on June 30.

 ''It feels we are made for each other.
-But in the ground, we are not a couple but like just other competitors, we motivate, support and back each other,'' Atanu said.
+But in the ground we are not couple but like just other competitors, we motivate, support and back each other,'' Atanu said.

+Incidentally, this was also a first mixed pair gold medal for the former world number one Deepika who has five silver and three bronze medals in the event.

+Her last mixed pair final appearance was also with Atanu in Antalya World Cup 2016.
+The duo had lost to Korea.

 Earlier in the day, in a repeat of the World Cup first stage final, the troika of world number three Deepika, Ankita and Komalika defeated fancied Mexico 5-1 without dropping a set.

-Leading 3-1, the Indians had another round of consistent shooting with a 55 but the Mexicans failed to equalize and lost the third set by a slender one point to suffering a second successive defeat this year.
+Leading 3-1, the Indians had another round of consistent shooting with a 55 but the Mexicans failed to equalise and lost the third set by a slender one point to suffer a second successive defeat this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)